jeoffreyduke/scandiweb/README.md

-Scandiweb Assessment by Jeoffrey Duke:
+Scandiweb Assessment by Jeoffrey Duke